 - THE TPR IS CONTENT AGNOSTIC.
 The five key effective behaviors are common across all content areas and grade levels.
 However, the demonstration of these behaviors will vary given the content, grade, or developmental level of each participant’s classroom.

-From thorough research and field experience, Urban Teachers knows that effective teachers – teachers whose students demonstrate increasing levels of achievement year after year – skillfully enact the five key behaviors that comprise the TPR:
+From years of experience and thorough research, we know that effective urban teachers – teachers who move children to higher levels of achievement year after year – enact five key behaviors:

-- Effective teachers set precise goals and enact them.
+TPR STRAND C: EFFECTIVE TEACHERS SET PRECISE GOALS AND ENACT THEM.
 Our teachers teach to high standards.
-They make informed and thoughtful decisions about what they are teaching in order to build a flexible learning environment that is accessible to all learners.
-In addition to informative data, standards, and curriculum resources, Urban Teachers educators use what they know about effective teaching and learning, and their students’ interests, to plan instruction that leads students to deeper levels of understanding and achievement.
+They make informed and thoughtful decisions about what they are teaching.
+In addition to informative data, standards, and curriculum resources, Urban Teachers educators use what they know about effective teaching and learning and their students’ interests to plan instruction that leads students to deeper levels of understanding and achievement.
 They know that the test of good instruction is not just what they do, but what their teaching and guidance leads students to accomplish.
 The work is rich, rigorous, and engaging.

 TPR STRAND D: EFFECTIVE TEACHERS FOSTER ACADEMIC TALK.
 Our teachers believe that student conversations are essential.
 It is an opportunity for students to voice what they are thinking, as well as to learn from what others have to say, and for teachers to gain insight into their students’ thought processes.
 In classrooms where students are learning and growing one hears a buzz.
 That buzz, or talk, facilitates and enriches learning – it is purposeful, on-task, accountable talk that pushes students to voice their thoughts and questions as they move to deeper levels of understanding.